What is WebSocket?

 The format of a WebSocket URL:

-ws://redacted.com used for unencrypted connection
+ws://redacted.com used for an unencrypted connection

 wss://redacted.com used for a secure SSL connection

 The browser and server perform a WebSocket handshake using HTTP to connect.
-The browser issues a WebSocket handshake request, and if the server accepts the connection then, it returns a WebSocket handshake response.
+The browser issues a WebSocket handshake request, and if the server accepts the connection, then it returns a WebSocket handshake response.
 After the response, the network connection remains open and can be used to send WebSocket messages in both directions.

 Using the shodan.io search engine, it is possible to find WebSocket applications on the Internet.
 Search Query: Sec-WebSocket-Version

-Some vulnerability that occurs in websocket application:
+Some vulnerabilities that occur in websocket applications:

 Cross-Site WebSocket Hijacking: